 - In case of CO2 alarm, leave the Engine Room immediately.

 - In case of engine room flooding, Chief Engineer should be called immediately and a general alarm should be raised.

 - Immediate action should be taken in preventing more seawater to enter the engine room and Emergency bilging from the Engine Room should be established in accordance with the Chief Engineer.

 Cargo Hold Flooding

-- In case of cargo hold flooding, Master must be informed immediately.
+- In case of cargo hold flooding, the Master must be informed immediately.

-- All precaution must be taken to contain the flooding to that hold.
+- All precautions must be taken to contain the flooding to that hold.

 - Emergency Plan (SOPEP) and Onboard SOPEP Equipment located in Deck Stores should be used in case of Oil Spill.

 In case of any other emergency situations, call for help either by using the phone or by activating the EMERGENCY CALL.
 Whatever might be the situation, keep the Master, Chief Engineer and Officer on Watch informed of the situation all the time.

 You may also like to read-Risk Assessment for Ships: A General Overview